CrucibleMC/Grimoire-legacy/README.md

 ### What is it?

-Grimoire is a coremod that ships and uses [Sponge Mixin](https://github.com/SpongePowered/Mixin) allowing you to create a patch packages which will contain mixins to be applied.
+Grimoire is a coremod that ships and uses [Sponge Mixin](https://github.com/SpongePowered/Mixin) allowing you to create a patch module which will contain mixins to be applied.

 These modules are internally called 'Grim-Patches'.